Leftover Mashed Potato Breakfast Biscuits

 Mix the potato filling

-In a bowl combine the mashed potatoes, shredded cheddar, garlic powder, salt, and black pepper until smooth and spreadable.
+In a bowl, stir together mashed potatoes, shredded cheddar, bacon crumbles, garlic powder, salt, and black pepper.

 -